AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_aws_tgw_vpn_conn.html.markdown

 $ terraform import aviatrix_aws_tgw_vpn_conn.test tgw_name~vpn_id
 ```

--> **NOTE:** `connection_type` - If you are using/upgraded to Aviatrix Terraform Provider R2.11.0+, and an aws_tgw_vpn_conn resource (static vpn connection ) was originally created with a provider version <R2.11.0, you must do ‘terraform refresh’ to update and apply the attribute’s value (static) into the state file.
+-> **NOTE:** `connection_type` - If you are using/upgraded to Aviatrix Terraform Provider R2.11.0+, and an aws_tgw_vpn_conn resource (static vpn connection ) was originally created with a provider version <R2.11.0, you must add "connection_type = static" into your configuration file and do ‘terraform refresh’ to update and apply the attribute’s value (static) into the state file.